Skip to main content

 What types of internet does EarthLink offer in District of Columbia?

-EarthLink offers three internet technologies in District of Columbia: fiber-optic (delivering up to 5 Gbps symmetrical speeds), DSL (using existing phone line infrastructure), and fixed wireless (providing up to 100 Mbps without wired connections).
+EarthLink offers three internet technologies in District of Columbia: fiber-optic (delivering up to 5 Gbps symmetrical speeds), DSL (using existing phone line infrastructure).
+Fixed wireless (providing up to 100 Mbps without wired connections).
 Available technology depends on the infrastructure at your District of Columbia location.

 How much does EarthLink internet cost in District of Columbia?